-The low cost and high reliability of nuclear power could overcome public objections to constructing new nuclear power plants, and Babcock & Wilcox projected a bright future for a different strategy - small nuclear plants that can be assembled in modules, and buried underground.
+The low cost and high reliability of nuclear power could overcome public objections to constructing new nuclear power plants, and Babcock & Wilcox projected a bright future for a different strategy - small nuclear plants that could be assembled in modules, and then buried underground.

-Engineers at the Center for Advanced Engineering and Research in Bedford prototyped this dramatically different approach with a scale model, built above ground for testing.
-Babcock & Wilcox also used its facilities in Lynchburg for simulating operations in the future mPower control room, and for managing nuclear fuel.
+Engineers at the Babcock & Wilcox Center for Advanced Engineering and Research in Bedford prototyped this dramatically different approach with a scale model, built above ground for testing.
+The company also used its facilities in Lynchburg for simulating operations in the future mPower control room, and for managing nuclear fuel.

-Lynchburg could become a central manufacturing center for constructing self-contained nuclear power plants, which would then shipped as complete units to be installed in locations across the United States and even in other countries.
+Based on Babcock & Wilcox's mPower design, US Department of Energy and Lynchburg officials hoped to create a US-based manufacturing center for constructing self-contained nuclear power plants.
+The small reactors would then shipped as complete units via truck, to be installed in locations across the United States and in other countries.
 However, Babcock & Wilcox failed to make sales of mPower reactors to other customers, or to attract other investors besides the Department of Energy willing to finance the research and development costs.
-In 2014, the company announced it was cutting funding for mPower by 75%, and laying off over 10% of its employees in central Virginia.3
+In 2014, the company announced it was cutting funding for mPower by 75%, and laying off over 10% of its employees in central Virginia.4

-Also in Lynchburg, AREVA (a French company) has produced fuel assemblies for nuclear power plants.
+AREVA also has produced fuel assemblies for nuclear power plants in Lynchburg.
 In 2009, AREVA and Huntington Ingalls Industries broke ground on a plant in Newport News that would manufacture major, heavy components for AREVA's EPRTM pressurized water reactor, with plans to start manufacturing in 2012.
-However, in 2010 operations were stretched out and then stopped in 2011, after construction of the Calvert Cliffs 3 reactor in Maryland was delayed and then the Fukushima Daiichi nuclear disaster occurred in Japan.4
+However, in 2010 operations were stretched out and then stopped in 2011, after construction of the Calvert Cliffs 3 reactor in Maryland was delayed and then the Fukushima Daiichi nuclear disaster occurred in Japan.5

 Virginia has commercial nuclear power plants generating low-cost electricity at two locations.
 There are two reactors at a plant in Surry County (Surry 1 and Surry 2, started in 1972 and 1973) capable of generating a total of 1,638 megawatts, and two nuclear reactors in Louisa County (North Anna 1 and North Anna 2, started in 1978 and 1980) capable of generating a total of 1,863 megawatts.
-All four units ause the Westinghouse, three-loop, pressurized water design.5
+Dominion Power, a private investor-owned utility, built the plants, and the rural counties benefit from property taxes paid on the high-value facilities.
+All four units use the Westinghouse, three-loop, pressurized water design.6

 The four reactors at North Anna and Surry are most efficient when running at a steady rate, so they are used for baseload rather than peaking power.
 Baseload plants run 24 hours per day and supply the electricity needed even when demand is at its lowest level.
 In contrast, peaking plants are turned on and off during the day, and supply extra energy needed in the morning (when people wake up, get ready for work/school, and turn on lights/hairdryers etc.) or in the evening (when people come home and cook dinner, do laundry, etc.).

 Nuclear reactors produce the lowest-cost electricity in the state.
-In 2011, Virginia Dominion Power compared the various costs of the primary sources of electricity in Virginia:7
+In 2011, Virginia Dominion Power compared the various costs of the primary sources of electricity in Virginia:8

 nuclear - 0.6 cents per kilowatt hour